Reviewed by the Bright Headstart Editorial Team — Early Childhood Education Researchers

 1. Traditional preschool programs

-2. Full-day daycare and preschool centers
+2. Full-day daycare and child care centers

 3. Home daycares and smaller mixed-age settings

-4. Border-city comparison options
+5. Border-city comparison options

 Families on the east side should often keep Fullerton active.
 West-side families may want Cypress or La Palma in the mix.
 Some north-edge households may also compare La Mirada depending on where work and sibling routines fall.